elizavetasemenova/prob-epi/03_intro_epi.md

 In this course we will consider a range of models used in epidemiology - from <font color='orange'>hierarchical modelling</font> and <font color='orange'>spatial statistics</font> to <font color='orange'>disease transmission modelling</font> - and their probabilistic (Bayesian) formulation.
 In order to perform Bayesian inference we will use the probabilistic programing language (PPL) <font color='teal'>Numpyro</font>.

-Let's uncover each of the three key terms of the course - **epidemioligy**, **Bayesian modelling** and **probablistic programming**.
+Let's uncover each of the three key terms of the course - **epidemiology**, **Bayesian modelling** and **probablistic programming**.
 You can think of them as the 'Why?', 'What?' and 'How?' of the course, correspondingly.

 (epidemiology)=
 ## Epidemiology